lambdaclass/lambdaworks/proving-system/stark/stark_docs/src/recap.md

 ## Cairo

-The example above is extremely useful to have a mental model, but it's not really useful for anything.
+The example above is extremely useful to have a mental model, but it's not really useful for anything else.
 The problem is it just works for the very narrow example of computing fibonacci numbers.
 If we wanted to prove execution of something else, we would have to write an `AIR` for it.

 What we're actually aiming for is an `AIR` for an entire general purpose `Virtual Machine`.
 This way, we can provide proofs of execution for *any* computation using just one `AIR`.
 This is what [cairo](https://www.cairo-lang.org/docs/) as a programming language does.
 Cairo code compiles to the bytecode of a virtual machine with an already defined `AIR`.
 The general flow when using cairo is the following: